volodymyrhudyma/blog/content/blog/how-to-undo-the-last-commit-in-git.md

 `git reset HEAD~1` / `git reset --mixed HEAD~1`

-They are pretty similar, with just one difference - using **\--soft**, **\--hard** or **\--mixed** flag.
+They are pretty similar, with only one difference - the use of **\--soft**, **\--hard** or **\--mixed** flag.

 #### \--soft

-Does not touch the index file or the working tree at all (but resets the head to the previous commit, just like all modes do).
+Does not touch the index file or working tree at all (but resets the head to the previous commit, like all modes).

-This leaves all your changed files "Changes to be committed":
+This leaves all changed files as "Changes to be committed":

 ![Git Soft Reset](/img/screenshot-2021-08-09-at-10.51.42.png "Git Soft Reset")